 The Service Providers re-establish associations with the primary NPAC application using their normal connections.

-2.5.8 Primary NPAC notifies Service Providers of availability and end of cutover quiet period
+2.5.8 LNPA notifies Service Providers of availability and end of cutover quiet period

 When the primary NPAC is available, the LNPA will notify Service Providers of the end of the cutover quiet period.